wcfrobert/ezweld/README.md

 $$\sigma_v = \sqrt{\sigma_{zz}^2 + 3[\tau_{xy}^2+\tau_{yz}^2]}$$

 In the case PJPs, the Von-Mises criterion can be expressed as a function of global stress terms without any coordinate transformation.
-We do not need to define a local coordinate system because the global vertical axis (Z) always corresponds with the normal stress vector.
-For the in-plane shear stresses, the resultant magnitude ($\tau_{xy}^2 + \tau_{yz}^2$) is always the same regardless our coordinate system.
+We do not need to define a local coordinate system because the global vertical axis (Z) always corresponds with the normal stress vector, and the resultant in-plane stress resultant ($\tau_{xy}^2 + \tau_{yz}^2$) is always the same regardless our coordinate system.

 Von-Mises stress for PJPs can be calculated using the equation below.
 Do not use the "force-per-unit-length" convention here.